coldstart

 • Conventions — Biome config, commit format, naming, testing

-• Commands — dev, build, test, lint, db commands
+• Commands — dev (portless HTTPS URLs), build, test, lint, db commands

 • How-to guides — add a page, add a route, add a table, add a package